GeorgeLuo/drophash/README.md

 ```
 # Important
 If database configuration is not set, the service will default to in-memory mode.
 This is not advisable in a distributed environment across multiple hosts, there will be no guarantee of correct behavior and data will be unrecoverable after the process is terminated.

+#Scaling and Other Future Considerations
+Eventually the system will move towards SSL encryption of requests and responses due to the nature of the service.
+This will add additional overhead/latency.
+We would have to take a critical look at go implementation in docker environment and assess the validaty of moving forward with this language or docker as an environment.
+We should look towards distribution of the data and duplicate datasets.
+In the same line of thinking, we should assess the possibility of bucketing users and or hashing by key and sharding across databases to speed up database access.
+Depending on the userbase, we should look to availability across regions.
+Depending on traffic size, we may need to front-end the service with gatekeeping mechanisms, perhaps by number of queries per IP.
+In addition, we may refactor the service to front-end requests and separate hosts/containers to perform calculations.
+In addition, we should look to implement logging to a common logger (instead of main out) which is reaped by a central process to aggregate metrics.